MkBth2025/GeoSoilMLOps/README.md

 --params params.yaml
 ```

-A YAML file selected from outside the repository can also be imported into `configs/` so an experiment configuration can be kept with the GitHub project.
+A YAML file selected from outside the active workflow can also be imported into its `configs/` so an experiment configuration can be kept with the GitHub project.

 For a new study, start from `params_template.yaml`, save it under a descriptive name, and activate it from the GUI.